-Community Action Partnership Network of San Luis Obispo County, Inc., \$426,507 (2010-2014) The Community Action Partnership Network of San Luis Obispo County, Inc. (CAPSLO) is a private, non-profit, Public Benefit Corporation.
-In its mission statement, CAPSLO pledges "to empower individuals and families to achieve economic self-sufficiency and self-determination through a comprehensive array of community-based programs and actions" as part of a commitment to the elimination of the causes of poverty.
-CAPSLO serves a population of 43,000 across San Luis Obispo County and nine other central and southern California counties (Fresno, Kern, Monterey, Orange, Santa Barbara, San Benito, San Joaquin, and Ventura).
-Its services include assistance with employment, housing, medical services, energy subsidies, weatherization, child care, and pre-school education.
+Community Action Partnership Network of San Luis Obispo County, Inc., \$426,507 (FY 2011)

+The Community Action Partnership Network of San Luis Obispo County, Inc., (CAPSLO) is a private, nonprofit, public benefit corporation.
+In its mission statement, CAPSLO pledges "to empower individuals and families to achieve economic self-sufficiency and self-determination through a comprehensive array of community-based programs and actions," as part of a commitment to the elimination of the causes of poverty.26 CAPSLO serves a population of 43,000 across San Luis Obispo County and nine other central and southern California counties (Fresno, Kern, Monterey, Orange, Santa Barbara, San Benito, San

+Joaquin, and Ventura).27 Its services include assistance with employment, housing, medical services, energy subsidies, weatherization, child care, and preschool education.28

-With its TPPI funding, CAPSLO implements [Cuidate!, an evidence-based HIV-prevention curriculum adapted from the evidence-based curriculum, Be Proud!
+With its TPPI funding, CAPSLO implements ¡Cuidate!, an evidence-based HIV-prevention curriculum adapted from the evidence-based curriculum, Be Proud!
 Be Responsible!, and tailored for use with Latino youth ages 13-18.
 The curriculum provides information about HIV and its transmission, addresses values and beliefs related to HIV and safer sex, and includes activities aimed to increase skills and self-efficacy for condom use, negotiating abstinence, and safer sex.
-The intervention consists of six, one-hour lessons and is designed for use with small, mixed-gender groups.
+The intervention consists of six one-hour lessons and is designed for use with small, mixed-gender groups.
 It draws upon cultural beliefs, such as the importance of family and the responsibility of a man to care for his family, in order to provide messages that resonate with participants.
-The curriculum consists of educational games, small group discussions, videos, learning exercises, and skill-building activities.
-An evaluation of the curriculum published in the Archives of Pediatrics Adolescent Medicine found that it reduced the frequency of sexual intercourse, number of sexual partners, and incidence of unprotected sex, while increasing condom use, among participants.28
+The curriculum consists of educational games, small-group discussions, videos, learning exercises, and skill-building activities.
+An evaluation of the curriculum published in the Archives of Pediatrics & Adolescent Medicine found that it reduced the frequency of sexual intercourse, number of sexual partners, and incidence of unprotected sex, while increasing condom use among participants.29

-CAPSLO's program targets Latino youth, ages 13-18.
+CAPSLO's program targets Latino youth ages 13-18.
 The intervention is based in schools and agency sites across San Luis Obispo County.
-The overall goal of the program are to emphasize cultural values that influence positive attitudes, beliefs, behavior, and self-efficacy regarding preventing unintended pregnancy and STDs, including HIV.
+The overall goal of the program is to emphasize cultural values that influence positive attitudes, beliefs, behavior, and self-efficacy regarding preventing unintended pregnancy and STDs, including HIV.
 CAPSLO plans for its program to reach approximately 600 youth each year.

-Contra Costa Health Services, \$999,117 (2010-2014)
+Contra Costa Health Services, \$999,117 (FY 2011)

 Contra Costa Health Services (CCHS) is a county health system and a department of the Contra Costa County government.
-In its mission statement, CCHS names as a department-wide goal the reduction of health disparities "by addressing issues of diversity and linguistic and cultural competence."
-Its facilities receive over 64,000 visitors each year.30
+In its mission statement, CCHS names as a department-wide goal the reduction of health disparities "by addressing issues of diversity and linguistic and cultural competence."30 Its facilities receive over 64,000 visitors each year.31

-With its TPPI funding, the county health system provides programming to middle school and high students at six middle schools and six high schools in Pittsburg, Richmond, and San Pablo, California.
-The intervention uses Draw the Line/Respect the Line for middle-school students, ages 11-14, and Reducing the Risk for high-school students ages 14-15.31
+With its TPPI funding, the county health system provides programming to middle and high school students at six middle schools and six high schools in Pittsburg, Richmond, and San Pablo, California.
+The intervention uses Draw the Line/Respect the Line for middle school students ages 11-14 and Reducing the Risk for high-school students ages 14-15.32